 - Drain and add half a cup of chickpeas to the food processor.
 Pulse until it breaks down to a coarse texture.
+Add the sweet potato flesh and pulse to combine.
 Add in curry powder, cumin powder, turmeric powder, flax egg, chickpea flour, nutritional yeast.
 Pulse a few more times till everything is well blended.

 - Let the mixture set in the fridge for about 30 minutes, this will make it easier to shape.

 - Preheat the oven to 350 F. Line a baking tray with parchment.